Skip to main content

 Urine samples (for mitochondrial genetic analysis)

-• Transport at room temperature (or refrigerated) to arrive within one day of collection (send by courier if necessary)
+• Transport at room temperature (or refrigerated) to arrive within 1 day of collection (send by courier if necessary)

 • Further information: please contact us if further advice is required